espocrm/documentation/docs/development/model.md

 ### fetch

 Fetches a model (from the backend).
 Loads attribute values to the model.
+Returns a promise.

 ```js
 // assuming model.id is set